 Sometimes it’s nice to stay somewhere wee bit different.
 Not just another hotel but a former working mill situated in the World Heritage Village of New Lanark.
 It has been beautifully restored from an 18th century working mill to a stylish 38 bedroom hotel.
 To say we were looking forward to our stay at New Lanark Mill Hotel was an understatement.

-If you have never been to the visitor centre, hotel or walked along the river Clyde you may not be expecting to find the hotel nestled on the banks of the river or at the bottom of the valley.
+If you have never been to the visitor centre, hotel or walked along the river Clyde you may not be expecting to find the hotel nestled on the banks of the river or at the bottom of the steep glen.
 The drive down is truly spectacular, every time you visit it will be different.
 The native woodland surrounding the UNESCO site are perfect homes for wildlife too.

-Upon our arrival to the hotel this week it was snowing.
+Upon our arrival to the hotel it was snowing.
 Not just a couple of flakes, it was a good few inches deep but the road down was clear (thankfully).
 We were greeted by the friendly receptionist who booked us in, told us the opening times of the spa area, the bar and the restaurant – all the essential things.
-She also mentioned that we would get 15% off the entrance fee to the Visitor Centre too, should we wish to visit during our stay.
+She also mentioned that all guests get 15% off the entrance fee to the Visitor Centre too, should we wish to visit during our stay.
 It’s hard not to notice the piano tucked in amongst the comfy arm chairs and sofas.
 It’s not very often that receptions look so inviting.

 Dinner at Mill One